Astigmatism may sound intimidating, but it's more common than you'd think. According to the American…

 - Get Regular Vision Screenings.
 If you use the computer for a large portion of your day, it’s important that you have your vision screened regularly.
 The earlier an eye condition is caught, the better your chances of diminishing any permanent impact on your vision.
 Your eye doctor can give you tips and advice on how to adjust things to better improve your eye function, such as placement of your screen or exercises to improve vision.

 - Wear Your Prescription Lenses.
-Many cases of computer caused eye strain can be avoided by wearing prescription eyeglasses.
+Many cases of computer-related eye strain can be avoided by wearing prescription eyeglasses.
 Some people have them and aren’t very good at wearing them all the time.
-For those who might not be aware that they need glasses or contacts for their vision, scheduling regular eye appointments will catch this condition and help ease the strain on their eyes.
+For those who might not be aware that they need glasses or contacts for their vision, making sure to schedule regular eye appointments will catch this condition and help ease the strain on their eyes.

 - Take Frequent Rest Breaks.
 A good rule of thumb is to take short rest breaks, even 5 or 10 minutes, during which you don’t look at any screen.
 Walk around, focus on other things and give your eyes a bit of a break.

-These tips will help, but it’s most important to schedule regular appointments with a professional who can give you more thorough advice on guarding your vision from current and future damage.
+These tips will help, but it’s most important to schedule regular appointments with a professional who can give you more thorough advice on guarding your vision against current and future damage.

 Are you interested in updating your vision insurance policy?
-The quarterly deadline for enrollment in a dental and/or vision plan is coming up on January 1st.
-Visit Member Benefits today to find the plan that best fits your needs.
+Visit our dental and vision page today to find the plan that best fits your needs.